-As a Myotherapist and people seek my help when pain develops from postural dysfunction and injury.
+As Myotherapists, people seek our help when pain develops from postural dysfunction and injury.

-Here are 6 simple and practical ways I frequently recommend my clients routinely use to gain the most from their body and prevent the ongoing need for medical intervention and drugs for pain.
+Here are 6 simple and practical ways we frequently recommend my clients routinely use to gain the most from their body and prevent the ongoing need for medical intervention and drugs for pain.

 1. Sleep on your back

 Side and stomach sleepers suffer with more pain from their dominant positions leading to rounding (internally rotating) shoulders and neck tension.
 Sleeping on the back (aside from during pregnancy) is the best way to prevent poor sleep posture and pain down the track.

 Using technology devices like phones and computers and working in various trades, can often lead to overuse of particular muscle groups.
 Myotherapist work with people in educating them around how to correct and reverse posture related pain through self care.

 Using a foam roller or tightly rolled towel under the spine while laying down relaxing at the end of the day, is a great way to open the shoulders, chest and heart centre, to bring the shoulders back into alignment.

 The very basic action of consciously bringing the stomach up and in, works to develop core integrity.
 Core strength, supported by strong gluts and a strong pelvic floor, is particularly important during and after pregnancy.

 This helps not only prepare for physiological birth, but speeds recovery from pregnancy pressure and softening.
 Recovering strength in the core is particularly important for mothers to help prevent and reduce any weakness associated lower back pain.

 Bringing the spine flat to compress transverse abdominal muscles to engage the stomach, is a fantastic discipline to incorporate into your regular routine for core strengthening exercise.